Antonios-P/Raspberry-Pi-Mega-Cluster/tweaks.md

 * **Setting the GPU memory split to 16MB.** This is done to increase the amount of RAM that is available to the system.
 Because we will not be installing an Operating System that has a GUI, there is not need to have huge amounts of RAM dedicated to the GPU. *Insert how this can be done here*

 * **Enable SSH before turning it on.** This is a *REQUIRED* step for this cluster.
-Without SSH, it will be very hard for you to control the Compute Module. *Insert how this can be done here.*
+Without SSH, it will be very hard for you to control the Compute Module. **To do it, follow the following steps:**
+  * After you have flashed the MicroSD card that will go into the Compute Module, You'll have to locate the boot directory, on my Mac it's in /Volumes/boot.
+If you're on a Mac, open Terminal (Applications > Utilities > Terminal) and type: ```cd /Volumes/boot```

+  * All you have to do is create an empty file called ssh.
+Do this by typing ```touch ssh``` after you go into the boot directory using the above command.
+If this file exists, ssh will be enabled when the pi is booted.

+  * Connect the Pi to a power source to power it on.
+As long as the Pi is connected via an Ethernet cable (or wifi), you should now be able to ssh in to the Pi.

 * **Save Commands that may be used frequently in separate script files (.sh files).** This is a very handy thing to do.
 For example, if you have a command that shuts down all the nodes in the cluster, and you use it quite frequently, then it might be a good idea to save that in a script that is called ```shutdown-nodes.sh```.
 You could have a collection of these commands called ```Utilities```.